alexmoise/No-Email-IP-and-URL-for-Wordpress-Comments/README.md

 # No Email, IP and URL for Wordpress Comments

-A quite simple plugin to remove Email and Website fields from comments area and to stop collecting the commenter's IP address.
+A pretty simple plugin to remove Email and Website fields from comments area and also stop collecting the commenter's IP address.
 Also disables comment system cookie and empties comment notes text.
-Now including a settings page to selectively disable or enable any of these Wordpress Comments features as needed.
+Includes a settings page to selectively disable or enable any of these Wordpress Comments features as needed.
-It is also automatically switching the "Comment author must fill out name and email" option in Settings -> Discussion when "Remove Email field" option is switched, because these 2 aren't compatible.
+Now it also removes Email field for WooCommerce reviews if the "Remove Email field" option is set.